 • When you’re ready to take your baby off the breast, don’t pull them off.
 Slip your finger into the corner of your baby’s mouth between their gums with the soft side of your finger (not the nail) next to the lip, so you gently break the suction between their mouth and your breast.

-• To help prevent blocked milk ducts, wear loose clothing and a well-fitted bra (avoid bras with underwire).
+• To help prevent milk ducts from becoming congested, wear loose clothing and a well-fitted bra (avoid bras with underwire).

 Looking after your breasts when you’re weaning